fmahlaw/simple-game-go/readme.md

-Sure, let's complete the README with the given requirements:

----

 # Simple Game App

 This is a simple game application implemented in Go, providing a RESTful API with various features.